phatoks/expressIt/README.md

 was to create a fun application that can bring people closer to the information they require.
 To successfully complete this project the following tools, resources and libraries were used apart from the general inbuild dependencies that will be implemented in the app.gradle file;

-*Android Studio
+* Android Studio
-*Kotlin Programming Langauage on Android Studio *Firebase Firestore Database
+* Kotlin Programming Langauage on Android Studio
+* Firebase Firestore Database
-*Firebase Cloud Storage
+* Firebase Cloud Storage
-*Firebase Email Authentication
+* Firebase Email Authentication
-*Firebase Cloud functions
+* Firebase Cloud functions
-*Anko Kotlin Library
+* Anko Kotlin Library
-*Groupie
+* Groupie Library
-*Kotlin annotation processor
+* Kotlin annotation processor